Meditation purists say that you need to sit up with a straight spine to properly meditate.

-It seems like this is a controversial question.
+This seems to be a controversial question.
 Which find this pretty weird because meditating lying down helped me start my mediation practice.

 I remember one day where I was curled up sideways on the couch, trying to meditate with Jeff Warren’s ‘How to Meditate’ on the Calm app.
 I think I only managed 5 minutes and then felt so completely exhausted from the effort I fell asleep for a half hour.